ncaptier/stabilized-ica/README.md

 The data set which goes with the jupyter notebook ["ICA decomposition with stabilized ICA"](transcriptomic_ICA.ipynb) can be found in the .zip file [data.zip](data.zip).
 Please extract locally the data set before running the notebook.

-For the jupyter notebook ["Stability of ICA components accross several NSCLC cohorts"](stability_study.ipynb) please note that you will have to load the data himself in order to run it.
+For the jupyter notebook ["Stability of ICA components accross several NSCLC cohorts"](stability_study.ipynb) please note that you will have to load the data yourself in order to run it (all the necessary links are reported on the notebook).

 ## Requirements